 In a dehydrated dog, there will be a time delay for the blood to refill, so it takes longer for the area to turn pink again.

 Dull Sticky Gums

-A healthy dog has gums that are wet and slippery, whereas a dehydrated dog has a dry mouth with dull and sticky gums.
+A healthy dog has gums that are wet and slippery.
+On the other hand, a dehydrated dog has a dry mouth with dull and sticky gums.
 The saliva is thick and tenacious.